 This is a mini-PICO-8-edition of a much larger upcoming game.
 It's pay-what-you-want - all money earned here will go towards the development of the full version!
-If you'd really like to help out, I also have a Patreon where I accept recurring donations.

 How to play